Nikko (Nikkō City) Trip - Travel Guide 1–2 days in nature

 Negative features:

-• No extras (it is a two-star hotel, after all)
+• No extras (just a two-star hotel)

 Shinkyo Inn Hotel (Trip 2023)

-On our 2023 trip we chose the "Shinkyo Inn Hotel" "* This hotel has an ideal location, just a minute from the famous Shinkyo Bridge.
-There are lots of restaurants around, and the main attractions like shrines and temples are just 2–3 minutes away on foot.
+For our 2023 trip, we chose the Shinkyo Inn Hotel ".
+This hotel has an ideal location, just one minute from the famous Shinkyo Bridge.
+There are many restaurants in the area and the main attractions like shrines and temples are only a 2-3 minute walk away.

 Positive features:

-• Many restaurants close to the accommodation
+• Many restaurants near the property

-• View of the river, very picturesque
+• View of the river, very idyllic

 Negative features: